mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 # 6. Asset revaluations under IFRS
 ---
 # 6. Asset revaluations under IFRS
-- Under IFRS, companies can write up their assets to fair value
+Under IFRS, companies can write up their assets to fair value
   - This departs from a long-held tradition of LCM

-- Scenarios:
+Scenarios:

-   A. reversal of prior impairment as long as the write-up does not exceed the depreciated historical cost of the asset.
+- A. reversal of prior impairment as long as the write-up does not exceed the depreciated historical cost of the asset.
 [IFRS IAS 36](https://www.grantthornton.global/en/insights/articles/IFRS-ias-36/ifrs-Reversing-impairment-losses/)

     - E.g., markets could reverse earlier declines in the value of the asset

-      - this increases gains in the period' Income Statement and the net value of the asset and retained earnings in the Balance Sheet
+    - this increases gains in the Income Statement and the net value of the asset and retained earnings in the Balance Sheet

 ---
-- Scenarios:
+Scenarios:

-   B. creation of revaluation surplus [IFRS IAS 16](https://www.ifrs.org/issued-standards/list-of-standards/ias-16-property-plant-and-equipment/)
+ - B. creation of revaluation surplus [IFRS IAS 16](https://www.ifrs.org/issued-standards/list-of-standards/ias-16-property-plant-and-equipment/)

     - in this case, the company decides to estimate the fair value for all the assets in a class periodically and write up/down to reflect the current fair value
     - if the fair value is above historical cost, the difference is recorded as a revaluation surplus in the equity section of the Balance Sheet (and not in the income statement:exclamation:)
     - depreciation: only the historical cost, not the revaluation surplus
     - the method stops when the fair value is equal to the historical cost

 ---
 Example revaluation method (1):